 - a copy of the release order that the applicant wants varied, including all previous variations of the release order;

-- a sworn affidavit from the applicant confirming that the applicant understands that the original Undertaking or Recognizance remains in effect and that failure without lawful excuse to comply with that Undertaking or Recognizance as it has been varied is an offence contrary to the Criminal Code; and
+- a sworn affidavit from the applicant confirming that the applicant understands that the original release order remains in effect and that failure without lawful excuse to comply with that release order as it has been varied is an offence contrary to the Criminal Code; and

 - a sworn affidavit from each surety that includes (1) the surety’s position with respect to the variation(s) being sought and (2) that the surety agrees to be bound by the order as varied and understands that if the order is varied that the surety is bound by it; or